 Introduction

-The scramble up the North Ridge of Tryfan is probably the single most famous ‘must do’ Grade 1 scramble in the UK.
+The scramble up the North Ridge of Tryfan is probably the single ‘must do’ Grade 1 scramble in the UK.
 It is an iconic mountain and one of the few UK summits that you cannot reach using feet alone.
 Your hands will come into play at some point, whichever route you choose.
 It is a scrambler’s paradise with many routes on offer – a popular choice for our Snowdonia scrambling courses.

 Booking and Prices